toralf/torutils/README.md

 sudo /usr/sbin/ip6tables-save > /etc/iptables//rules.v6
 ```

-However, if the above doesn't work for you then please stop it and restore the previous state:
+However, if the above doesn't work for you then please stop it (Ctrl-C) and restore the previous state:

 ```bash
 sudo ./ipv4-rules.sh stop